bbatsov/batsov.com/_posts/2020-11-22-basic-git-setup.md

 $ git config user.email bozhidar@company.com
 ```

+If you're working on multiple company repositories the above solution will quickly become annoying.
+In such
+cases you may want to use [Git conditional includes](https://git-scm.com/docs/git-config#_conditional_includes),
+which basically allow you to include a different configuration file in your main Git config, based so on some
+rules.[^2] In our case we can have a different configuration for the e-mail based on the repository directory path.
+Here's an example
+`.gitconfig` to illustrate this:

+    [includeIf "gitdir:personal/"]
+      path = .gitconfig-personal
+    [includeIf "gitdir:work/"]
+      path = .gitconfig-work

+Now, any Git repository under a folder called `personal` (anywhere on your file
+system) will use the personal email address, and any repository under a
+folder called `work` will use your work email address.
+This matches my preference to keep my personal projects under
+`~/projects/personal` and the work under `~/projects/work`.

+The contents of `.gitconfig-personal` can be something like:

+    [user]
+      email = bozhidar@home.com

+And the contents of `.gitconfig-work` can be something like:

+    [user]
+      email = bozhidar@work.com

 And that's it.
 Turns out my basic Git setup is pretty basic.
 Check out [this section of the official docs](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
 for an expanded coverage of the topic.
 You can find way more configuration options [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).